sun-n-y/foodRecipes-/README.md

       - with action attr, means where to send info to
       - with method attr = post, means created resource on server
       - vite server doesn't know about post request
-    - import form component and use action,
+    - to access data import form component and use action,
       - similar to loader, but difference is loader handles data before page loads, action is after
       - form data api to collect values, so name attr is needed in input, server will look for this value
       - upon submit we will have access to form data in the action
+    - once you have data make post request to api endpoint
 - react query library
   - caches requests to optimize app performance
 - styled components